One of our staff members will contact you asap.

 He sees all his events as marketing tools, whether it’s dozens of casino tables plus arcade games, a DJ and photo booths or one table of blackjack in a private home.
 He barely breaks even on those small events, he said, but it gives his company exposure.

 “I tell my dealers that every event we do is a trade show: you’re performing in front of all these people,” he said.
-Everyone attending is a potential source of new business, he said, taking word back to their own company, club or nonprofit organization about Team Casino.
+Everyone attending is a potential source of new business, he said, taking word back to their own company, club or nonprofit organization about The Party Team.

 He doesn’t gamble himself – “I can’t stand losing money so I don’t like gambling” – but, he said, his casino parties are more about entertainment than gambling, which is why he’s found professional card dealers don’t work well as employees for him.